The Joy Of Being A Mother (10 Incredible Points)

 You’ll learn to rise to any occasion and protect your dear child from any situation because you have to!

 “Mothers and their children are in a category all their own.
 There’s no bond so strong in the entire world.
 No love so instantaneous and forgiving.” —Gail Tsukiyama

 You Have A New Outlook On Your Upbringing

-Parenting is so tough and as a child you totally judge your parents on the decisions they made while raising you.
-But once you have kids of your own you’ll be bale to see some situations more clearly and realize the reasons that you parents did what they did.
+Parenting is so tough and as a child, you totally judge your parents on the decisions they made while raising you.
+But once you have kids of your own you’ll be able to see some situations more clearly and realize the reasons that your parents did what they did.

 This can make you feel more compassion for your own parents and make you a lot more grateful for your childhood and upbringing.

 You’ll realize how thankful you are for your parents when your children start doing the things you used to do and having to endure those difficult moments yourself.

 “I believe the choice to become a mother is the choice to become one of the greatest spiritual teachers there is.” —Oprah Winfrey

 Motherhood will likely throw you for a loop, sometimes multiple times a day.